Defining complying development

 It is recommended that you talk to your local council or a private accredited certifier before you finalise your plans.
 They can provide guidance to ensure that you meet the relevant requirements and development standards.

 A new Online CDC application service for some residential development types has been released through the NSW Planning Portal.
-The service is available in a limited number of council areas and will be expanded to include more councils and private certifiers later in 2018.
+The service is available in a limited number of council areas and will be expanded to include more certifying organisations through-out 2019

 - Complying development does not override private covenants or similar legal instruments.
 For example, a covenant that requires a specific construction material or limits building heights continue to apply to the land.

 - All works must be structurally adequate, installed in accordance with manufacturer’s specifications and comply with the Building Code of Australia (BCA).

 - If you propose to remove or prune any existing trees or vegetation, you should contact your council first to make sure you don’t need approval for this.

 - Buildings constructed before 1987 may contain asbestos.
 If you are unsure, you should have the building assessed by a qualified professional before carrying out any renovation or maintenance work.
 Visit asbestosawareness.com.au or call 1800 Asbestos (1800 272 378) or read the NSW Government Asbestos Fact Sheet for more information.